physiozoo/physiozoo.github.io/docs/sections/tutorials/pzformats.rst

 Formats supported
 ==========

 In this tutorial you will learn about how to prepare your data for importing them in **PhysioZoo**.
+Data samples are available `here <https://drive.google.com/file/d/1waDbfJlCWLGWTfaV7_tJ1j2-4Re5N5OG/view?usp=sharing>`_.

 **Introduction**